 Support for your classes

-You can ask for support that suits your needs for each subject.
+You can ask your TAFE, college or university for support that suits your needs in the classroom.
 You can also change support at any time during your study.
-This includes requesting a different interpreter, notetakers or even changing classrooms.
+This includes requesting a different interpreter, notetaker or even changing classrooms.

 Here is Julia, explaining how she talks with her interpreters and with her DLO about her communication needs.